gerald-scharitzer/electricitymaps-go/README.md

 [![Go Reference](https://pkg.go.dev/badge/gopkg.in/gerald-scharitzer/electromap.v0.svg)](https://pkg.go.dev/gopkg.in/gerald-scharitzer/electromap.v0)

+# Features ✨

+Provide a command line interface (CLI) and a Go application programming interface (API) for the web API of Electricity Maps.

+Format JSON responses as CSV tables.

 # Use 🔌

 the binary as command line interface with `electromap`.
 Get help for that with `electromap -h`.